 You still have the freedom to go out-of-network to see any physician, hospital or other provider of your choice.
 But, if you receive services from a provider not in the PPO network, you may be responsible for paying additional out-of-pocket costs.
 Those costs include increased copay and deductible amounts.
 If the provider you select doesn't participate at all with BCBSM (BCBSM has several different provider arrangements), you may also be required to pay additional charges.

 An important note regarding the State Health Plan PPO deductibles: You have the freedom to see both in-network and out-of-network providers.
 If you choose to do so, you will be responsible for both deductibles.
 For example: a single person chooses an in-network hospital for surgery.
 They are responsible for the deductible, then the hospital is reimbursed according to the plan design.
 Later in the year, that same person needs an MRI and chooses an out-of-network provider.
 They are responsible for the out-of-network deductible.
 After that deductible is met, out-of-network charges are paid according to the plan design.

-Starting 1/1/17 OptumRx will be the Prescription Drug Manager for the State Health Plan PPO and will administer all retail, mail-order, and specialty prescription services for active employees and both Medicare-eligible and non-Medicare eligible retirees.
+OptumRx is the Pharmacy Benefit Manager for the State Health Plan PPO and will administer all retail, mail-order, and specialty prescription services for active employees and both Medicare-eligible and non-Medicare eligible retirees.

 - Copay Structure

 - HealthEquity HSA Member Brochure